SolaraOS/.github/profile/README.md

-# Charoite, the universal Web "OS"
+# Solara, the universal Web "OS"

 <!--